mlswg/mls-extensions/draft-ietf-mls-extensions.md

 The design of the MLS protocol prevents a member of an MLS group from removing itself immediately from the group.
 (To cause an immediate change in the group, a member must send a Commit message.
-However the sender of a Commit message knows the keying material of the new epoch and therefore needs to be part of the group.)
-Instead a member wishing to remove itself can send a Remove Proposal and wait for another member to Commit its Proposal.
+However, the sender of a Commit message knows the keying material of the new epoch and therefore needs to be part of the group.)
+Instead, a member wishing to remove itself can send a Remove Proposal and wait for another member to Commit its Proposal.